-Layers - Planners may turn on and off various reference layers to assist with determining resources within or near the AOI including eagle nests, floodplains, natural areas, prime farmlands, stream layers, special grasslands, and county boundaries.
+Layers - Planners may turn on and off various reference layers to assist with determining resources within or near the AOI including eagle nests, floodplains, natural areas, prime farmlands, 303(d) impaired streams, stream layers, special grasslands, wild and scenic rivers and NRI segments, and county boundaries.
 Note that some of this information, once activated, may not be visible until the user zooms into a specific scale.
 This section may include layers and other information that is relevant only to specific modules.
 To view these layers, click the blue Layers button and select the information by placing a check in the appropriate box.
 It is not necessary for these layers to be enabled for the KICT to consider them during evaluation.
 To turn off a layer, remove the check mark from the box.
 Close the layers tab by clicking the Layers button again.
 If any layers are selected as visible when the report is submitted, they will appear on the final report.